 Sanitation on the farm, with the aim of preventing harvested produce from becoming contaminated, begins with general good housekeeping practices.
 Some general good practices to follow on your farm include:

-- Training workers on personal hygiene and cleanliness (see Worker Health, Hygiene, and Training section for more information)
+- Training workers on personal hygiene and cleanliness (see our Worker Health, Hygiene, and Training page for more information)

 - Keep it clean: sweep, pick up trash, and remove cull piles from buildings at least daily.

 - Separate produce handling areas from other farm activities (tractor repair/storage, pesticide mixing, equipment storage, etc)